- April 29, 2016

 About

-N.E.R.O.: Nothing Ever Remains Obscure is a single player casual action adventure game with a fantasy theme.
+N.E.R.O.: Nothing Ever Remains Obscure is a single player casual simulation game with a fantasy theme.
 It was developed by Storm in a Teacup and was released on April 29, 2016.
-It received neutral reviews from both critics and players.
+It received mostly positive reviews from critics and neutral reviews from players.

 - Visually stunning graphics and rich atmosphere that create an immersive experience.